 Goal CR3 (continued) CR3.4 Stormwater Management Designed to Accommodate Relative Sea-level Rise: The design and construction of stormwater management systems proposed within 300-feet of the spring high water contour shall incorporate the historic rate of relative sea-level rise in Massachusetts of one-foot per 100 years by designing a system that achieves a three-foot separation from groundwater.
 This design shall be incorporated into National Pollution Discharge Elimination System (NPDES) Phase II Plans (where required) and individual project design and construction.
 CR3.5 Docks and Piers: In order to reduce cumulative adverse impacts to coastal ecosystems, community docks and piers, rather than separate structures serving individual lots, shall be required.
 The construction or expansion of docks and piers shall not be permitted in significant shellfish habitat areas, as identified and documented by the Division of Marine Fisheries and/or local shellfish officials.
 Previously licensed private docks and piers more than 50 percent damaged or destroyed by storms may be replaced in accordance with federal, state and local regulations.
 In areas identified and documented as significant shellfish habitat, replacement structures shall be designed to minimize adverse impacts to these resources.
 CR3.6 New Marinas: New marinas of 10 or more slips, moorings, or active landward storage berths, and expansions of existing marinas by 10 or more slips, moorings, or berths shall provide or contribute to the provision of adequate boat sewage pump-out facilities in each harbor and shall provide restrooms for their patrons.
 Such marinas shall also provide or contribute to the provision of adequate collection facilities for solid waste and waste oil for their patrons.
-CR3.7 Prohibition on Improvement Dredging: Improvement dredging shall be prohibited except when necessary to accomplish a substantial public benefit and no feasible alternative exists.
-CR3.8 Maintenance Dredging: All projects proposed as maintenance dredging shall provide prior permitting authorities, permit numbers, dates of issuance and re-issuance, and documentation that clearly demonstrates the location, width, depth and length of the previously permitted project.
-CR3.9 Beneficial Reuse of Dredged Material: Beneficial reuse of clean dredged materials associated with any UN3.5 Deficition neuse of Discused Material.
-Deficition leuse of Cream dreuged materials associated with any development project shall be required, consistent with MPS CR2.9.
+C CR3.7 Prohibition on Improvement Dredging: Improvement dredging shall be prohibited except when necessary to accomplish a substantial public benefit and no feasible alternative exists.
+C CR3.8 Maintenance Dredging: All projects proposed as maintenance dredging shall provide prior permitting authorities, permit numbers, dates of issuance and re-issuance, and documentation that clearly demonstrates the location, width, depth and length of the previously permitted project. С CR3.9 Beneficial Reuse of Dredged Material: Beneficial reuse of clean dredged materials associated with any development project shall be required, consistent with MPS CR2.9.

-Goal CR3 (continued) Eelgrass: Development shall have no direct or indirect adverse effects to eelgrass beds, unless there is no feasible alternative location or design for the project and the project is necessary to accomplish an overriding public benefit.
-If a project adversely affecting eelgrass is permitted, the Commission shall require appropriate CR3 mitigation.
-Fish, Shellfish, Crustaceans: Development and redevelopment shall be designed and constructed to minimize direct and indirect adverse impacts to fish, shellfish, crustaceans and their habitat.
-CR3 of land containing shellfish or to enhance marine fisheries, and provided that there is no significant impact to public trust rights and navigation safety as determined by the Army Corps of Engineers and local Harbormaster.
-CR3 Best Development Practices Waterfront-fueling Facilities: Waterfront-fueling facilities are encouraged to be upgraded to ensure that best management practices are used to avoid adverse impacts to water quality.
+0 1000 (1' 1) Goal CR3 (continued) CR3.10 Eelgrass: Development shall have no direct or indirect adverse effects to eelgrass beds, unless there is no feasible alternative location or design for the project and the project is necessary to accomplish an overriding public benefit.
+If a project adversely affecting eelgrass is permitted, the Commission shall require appropriate mitigation.
+CR3.11 Fish, Shellfish, Crustaceans: Development and redevelopment shall be designed and constructed to minimize direct and indirect adverse impacts to fish, shellfish, crustaceans and their habitat.
+CR3.12 Aquaculture: Coastal aquaculture shall be designed to have no significant adverse impacts to water quality or marine habitat.
+Temporary structures may be allowed provided that they are permitted by the Division of Marine Fisheries and all other appropriate regulatory agencies and specifically intended to increase the productivity of land containing shellfish or to enhance marine fisheries, and provided that there is no significant impact to public trust rights and navigation safety as determined by the Army Corps of Engineers and local Harbormaster.
+Best Development Practices CR3.13 Waterfront-fueling Facilities: Waterfront-fueling facilities are encouraged to be upgraded to ensure that best management practices are used to avoid adverse impacts to water quality.